Rethink your routine to reduce asthma, allergy symptoms

 “As a window and door industry leader, Pella strives to provide products that help builders, designers and homeowners create healthier, more energy-efficient and environmentally-friendly homes,” said Marketing Specialist Breanne Patel of Pella’s Heritage Division.
 “Pella Designer Series windows and doors with between-the-glass window fashions help reduce certain indoor airborne allergens, and can greatly improve the energy efficiency3 of your home.”

-In addition, Pella’s exclusive snap-in between-the-glass grilles, blinds, shades or decorative panels can be switched out or added according to your life or décor changes with virtually endless color, fabric and style choices.
+In addition, Pella’s exclusive snap-in between-the-glass grilles, blinds or shades can be switched out or added according to your life or décor changes with virtually endless color, fabric and style choices.

 And because Designer Series products feature no potentially hazardous roomside cords, the between-the-glass blinds and shades are a natural for homes with children and pets.